umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 [set editing mode](#)

 We need to coordinate the showing and hiding of different elements based on our editing mode.
 These functions provide us with an easy way to manage the mode and the display of these elements.
 We use them in the translation of click events to semantically meaningful events that we expose to the application.

-    ->
     inEditing = true
     editEl.hide()
     saveEl.show()
     deleteEl.hide()
     cancelEl.show()

 [reset editing mode](#)

-    ->
     inEditing = false
     editEl.show()
     saveEl.hide()
     deleteEl.show()
     cancelEl.hide()

 [event handlers](#)

 We provide some event handlers that the application can call to show, hide, and position the controls.
 The text controller will fire events only when it is visible.

+    binding.eventShow = ->
-    binding.eventShow = _"TextControls:show event"
+      _"TextControls:show event"
+    binding.eventHide = ->
-    binding.eventHide = _"TextControls:hide event"
+      _"TextControls:hide event"
+    binding.eventMove = (top, right) ->
-    binding.eventMove = _"TextControls:move event"
+      _"TextControls:move event"

 [show event](#)

 When we show the text controls, we want to reset the edit mode so that the user has to select the edit control before being able to edit the annotation body.

-    ->
     resetEditingMode()
     binding.locate('').show()
     shown = true

 [hide event](#)

 When we hide the text controls, we aren't concerned about setting the edit mode to a particular state since the act of hiding and the state of being hidden are enough to stop any events from this controller.

-    ->
     binding.locate('').hide()
     shown = false

 [move event](#)

 When we move the text controls, we are given the upper right coordinates of where the text controls should appear.
 This assumes that the text controls are positioned to the left of the annotation body display.

-    (top, right) ->
+    # given (top, right) ...

     if shown and inEditing
       resetEditingMode()
       @events.onCancel.fire()

     width = binding.locate('').width()

     binding.locate('').css
       top: "#{top}px"
       left: "#{right-width}px"

 ## Components